Cricut Tips for beginners

 Securing thicker materials to your cutting mat

-When cutting materials like, chipboard, balsa wood, leather and other heavier weight materials, add some extra reinforcement to keep materials securely on the mat during cutting.
+When cutting materials like, chipboard, balsa wood, leather and other heavier-weight materials, add some extra reinforcement to keep materials securely on the mat during cutting.

 Apply painter’s tape around the edges of the material and onto the mat. make sure that you press it down well and make sure it is extra secure before cutting.
 Even though you will likely be using a strong grip mat, this will help to keep the material securely in place.
 This is also a good technique to use when using old mats.